 - Dual toilets in the master bath

-We now reached the other needs and pains with regard to the home purchase process.
+We now reached the other needs and pains concerning the home purchase process.

-No matter if you are a real estate agent or a real estate developer targeting millennials, since they are first-time home buyers, one of their major pains and worries will be to not make a big mistake when buying their first home.
+Since they are first-time home buyers, one of their major concerns will be making a big mistake when buying their first home.

-This means they will need some extra hand-holding, which requires a knowledgeable real estate professional who can guide them through the whole process.
+This means they will need extra hand-holding, which requires a knowledgeable real estate professional to guide them through the process.

 Market to First-Time Home Buyers by Providing Offers That Meet Their Needs

-The offer usually includes the product (your properties) and the services you are providing.
+The offer usually includes the product (your properties) and your services.

-Based on the preferences mentioned, you might want to focus only on the types of properties mentioned above when acquiring them as realtor, building them yourself as a real estate developer, or investing in them as a fixer and flipper.
+This is relevant when acquiring them as a realtor, building them yourself as a real estate developer, or investing in them as a fixer and flipper.

-When it comes to the more ‘hand-holding’ that these types of buyers evidently need, you might want to include this in your way you create your content (read my article about this topic), your lead magnets (another article of mine), and additional services you offer.
+Regarding the more ‘hand-holding’ that these buyers need, you might want to consider this when you create your content (read my article about this topic), your lead magnets (my article), and additional services you offer.